 But I will say that now I get made fun of all the time because I like fashion.
 My shoes get called hooker heels when they’re just normal high heels, and I get asked if I’m going clubbing if I’m just wearing a summer dress.
 Maybe next time i should respond, “yes, mom.
 I am going clubbing.
 Country clubbing.” :)posted almost 3 years ago

 my extended family, yes.. but the comment is not valid at all as they only see me through Webcam.
 In fact, I think I’ve lost 10 pounds since the last time we met.posted almost 3 years ago

 Oh my grandma is always saying I need to lose weight!

 I’m not too fussed though.
 When I lose weight, she just finds something else to comment on!posted almost 3 years ago

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When _b0mbshell reaches 200 Chic Points, she will be in the Style Council!

 Yes but it’s the opposite.
 I’ve been small and under weight all my life.
 It kills me when people, especially members of my family, make comments like “you need to eat a sandwich” or “you’re all skin and bones” I know some people would literally die to be thin but I would do the exact opposite.
 I’ve been trying to gain weight for as long as I can remember and nothing has ever worked.
-I’m 19 years old and body is my biggest insecurity.posted over 1 year ago
+I’m 19 years old and body is my biggest insecurity.posted almost 3 years ago

 It’s always from my mom and aunts.
-They like to grab onto my arm to squish and later comment how “healthy” I am.posted over 1 year ago
+They like to grab onto my arm to squish and later comment how “healthy” I am.posted almost 3 years ago